 Based on ongoing sampling results, Lake Bradford continued to meet the nutrient requirements.
-The LVI score for Lake Bradford was 74, placing the lake's vegetative community in the Healthy category.
+Metals were extremely elevated during the 3rd quarter of 2022, but there is a possibility of sample contamination so the results should be evaluated with caution.
+The LVI score for Lake Bradford was 63, placing the lake's vegetative community in the Healthy category.